Social exclusion: In law

 There are countries, Italy for example, that have a legal concept of social exclusion.
 In Italy, "esclusione sociale" is defined as poverty combined with social alienation, by the statute n.
 328 (11-8-2000), that instituted a state investigation commission named "Commissione di indagine sull'Esclusione Sociale" (CIES) to make an annual report to the government on legally expected issues of social exclusion.

 The Vienna Declaration and Programme of Action, a document on international human rights instruments affirms that "extreme poverty and social exclusion constitute a violation of human dignity and that urgent steps are necessary to achieve better knowledge of extreme poverty and its causes, including those related to the program of development, in order to promote the human rights of the poorest, and to put an end to extreme poverty and social exclusion and promote the enjoyment of the fruits of social progress.
 It is essential for States to foster participation by the poorest people in the decision making process by the community in which they live, the promotion of human rights and efforts to combat extreme poverty."

+Empirical measurements of social exclusion

+Alongside the more theoretical studies on social exclusion, there are now a number of attempts to investigate and measure it empirically, especially within the European Union.
+Hilary Silver published a very useful review of these empirical studies in 2007, which will serve as the basis for describing its findings here.